Review Process FAQ

 - The IRB’s determination about whether an activity constitutes human subjects research is generally communicated within 7 – 10 business days.

 - Studies requiring full board review are scheduled for the first available meeting.
 An application submitted by the published deadline will generally be assigned to that meeting.
 There may be circumstances when this is not possible, in which case it will assigned to the next available meeting.
-See IRB Committee Meeting Dates and Submission Deadlines for more information.
+See IRB Board Meeting Dates and Submission Deadlines for more information.

 - Correspondence from the IRB is sent to the Principal Investigator within one week of full board review.